waycrate/lala-bar/README.md

 ## NOTE

-This is more like a daemon, to show how to use iced_layershell, and how to use zbus in iced.
+This is more like a demo, to show how to use iced_layershell, and how to use zbus in iced.
 Although it is a daemon like program, it is already enough for me, because it realizes my dream.